chloealbright/DevHiveMind/Companies/Business/Creating LLC.md

    - **Stay Informed:**
      - Be aware of potential or pending law changes that might affect the favorability of S Corps or LLCs.

-This refined information highlights the tax advantage of S Corps in terms of self-employment tax savings, acknowledges the ease of operation with LLCs, and emphasizes the importance of considering various factors beyond tax implications when choosing between the two business structures.